 3.1 Required codes.
-Boilers and pressure vessels installed within The City of Seattle shall conform to this code and the minimum manufacturing standards, including any addenda, in effect on the date of manufacture as listed in Section 3.1.1 below.
-Where differences occur between the requirements of this code and the codes and standards referenced in Sections 3.1.1.A through 3.1.1.E, the provisions of this code apply.
+Boilers and pressure vessels installed within The City of Seattle shall conform to this code and the minimum manufacturing standards, including any addenda, in effect on the date of manufacture as listed in subsection 3.1.1 of this code.
+Where differences occur between the requirements of this code and the codes and standards referenced in subsections 3.1.1.A through 3.1.1.E, the provisions of this code apply.

-3.1.1 Applicable codes and standards.

-A. The American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code, Sections I, III, IV, VIII, X, and PVHO-1.

-B. The American National Standards Institute ANSI B31.1.0 Power Piping Code.

-C. Boilers with burner fuel input ratings of 12,500,000 Btu/hour or more shall comply with the fuel train requirements set forth in NFPA 85.

-D. Appurtenances that are not within the scope of the ASME construction codes may be constructed to a nationally recognized standard of construction approved by the code official.

-E. Jacketed steam kettle vessels that are equal to or greater than 1 1⁄2 cubic feet in volume (11.22 gallons capacity) shall be ASME code stamped.
+- 3.1.1 Applicable codes and standards. - A. ASME Boiler and Pressure Vessel Code, Sections I, III, IV, VIII, X, and PVHO-1 (construction codes). - B. The American National Standards Institute (ANSI) B31.1.0 Power Piping Code. - C. Boilers with burner fuel input ratings of less than 12,500,000 Btu/hour shall comply with the fuel train requirements set forth in ASME CSD-1.
+Boilers with burner fuel input ratings of 12,500,000 Btu/hour or more shall comply with the fuel train requirements set forth in National Fire Protection Association (NFPA) 85. - D. Appurtenances that are not within the scope of the ASME construction codes listed in subsection 3.1.1.A may be constructed to a nationally recognized standard of construction approved by the code official. - E. Jacketed steam kettle vessels that are equal to or greater than 1-1/2 cubic feet in volume (11.22 gallons capacity) shall bear an appropriate ASME certification mark. - 3.2 Listing.

-3.2 Listing.
 Appurtenances, such as safety controls, operating controls, burner assemblies, and fuel trains, shall bear the mark of a recognized listing agency or the appropriate certifications as listed by the manufacturer.
 Appurtenances shall be installed and operated in accordance with the requirements of the listing or the manufacturer's certification and written instructions.
-Electrical components and wiring shall bear the mark of a recognized listing agency and have a listing appropriate for the environment of the installation.

-3.3 Symbol of construction and registration.
-Boilers and pressure vessels shall bear the appropriate symbol of construction required by the ASME Boiler and Pressure Vessel Code, and shall be registered with the National Board of Boiler and Pressure Vessel Inspectors.
-Exception: Cast iron boilers and pressure vessels bearing the ASME UM stamp.
+Electrical components and wiring shall bear the mark of a recognized listing agency and have a listing appropriate for the environment of the installation. - 3.3 Certification mark and registration.
+Boilers and pressure vessels shall bear the appropriate certification mark required by the ASME Boiler and Pressure Vessel Code, and shall be registered with the National Board.

+Exception: Cast iron and cast aluminum sectional boilers, and pressure vessels bearing the ASME "UM" designator, do not require registration with the National Board.

-Section 4 - Permits
+Section 4 - Installation

-4.1 Permits required.
-Except as otherwise specifically provided in this code, the installer shall obtain a boiler/pressure vessel permit from the code official prior to commencement of the following work:

-- 1. Installation or replacement of new or used boilers and pressure vessels.

-- 2. Installation of rental boilers.

-- 3. Certification of boilers as Automatic.

-- 4. Certification of boilers as Monitored.

-- 5. Modification of existing control systems on boilers certified as Automatic or Monitored.

-6. Replacement or modification of fuel burners, changing fuels, or adding different fuel combinations.

-7. Repair or Alteration of boilers or pressure vessels.

-8. Installation of pressure vessels containing lethal substances.
+- 4.1 Permits required.
+Except as otherwise specifically provided in this code, the installer shall obtain a boiler/pressure vessel permit from the code official prior to commencement of any of the following work: - 1.
+Installation or replacement of new or used boilers and pressure vessels. - 2.
+Installation of rental boilers. - 3.
+Certification of boilers as Automatic. - 4.
+Certification of boilers as Monitored. - 5.
+Modification of existing control systems on boilers certified as Automatic or Monitored. - 6.
+Replacement or modification of fuel burners, changing of fuels, or addition of different fuel combinations. - 7.
+Repair or alteration of boilers or pressure vessels. - 8.
+Installation of pressure vessels containing lethal substances, regardless of size or occupancy.

-9. Potable water heaters that exceed any of the following limits, which are classified as boilers:
+- 9. Potable water heaters and pool heaters that exceed any of the following limits, which are classified as boilers:

-a.
-200,000 BTU/Hr input
+- a.
+200,000 BTU/Hr input;

 - b.
-120 Gallons capacity
+120 gallons capacity;

 - c.
-160 PSIG
+160 psig; or

 - d.
-210 Degrees F.
+210 degrees F.

-Informational Note: Seattle Energy Code Section C403.1.4 restricts the use of electric resistance and fossil fuel-fired equipment for HVAC heating in most buildings, and Section C404.2.3 restricts the use of electric resistance and fossil fuel-fired service water heating equipment in Group R-1 and R-2 buildings.
+Informational Note: Seattle Energy Code Section C403.1.4 restricts the use of electric resistance and fossil fuel-fired equipment for HVAC heating in most buildings, and Section C404.2.1 restricts the use of electric resistance and fossil fuel-fired service water heating equipment in Group R-1 and R-2 buildings.